I may get paid commission for purchases made after clicking a link in this post.

 - Staff costs (e.g. if you employ a VA)

-If you work from home, you may also be able to be able to claim for a proportion of your costs for things like heating, electricity, internet use.
+If you work from home, you may also be able to be able to claim for a proportion of your costs for things like heating, electricity, internet use and so on.

 What to do about tax as a blogger?

-As I mentioned above, as soon as you start earning from your blog, you need to register as self employed and start tracking your income and expenses.
-At the end of each financial year, you will need to complete a self-assessment tax return.
+As I mentioned above, as soon as you start earning from your blog, you should check if you need to register as self employed and start tracking your income and expenses.
+At the end of each financial year, you will need to complete a self-assessment tax return if you are registered as self employed.

-In the UK the self-assessment must be filed by the end of January the following year.
-So, for example, the self-assessment tax return for 2019/20 must be filed by 31st January 2021.
+In the UK the self-assessment tax return must be filed by the end of January the following year.
+So, for example, the self-assessment tax return for 2021/22 must be filed by 31st January 2023.
 To find more information about how to register as self-employed in the UK and get a self-assessment tax return visit the HMRC Website.

 Filing a tax return is nowhere near as scary as it is made out to be.
-It usually takes me about an hour once a year and it’s really just answering a series of questions about your business (AKA your blog) and giving the figures for your income and expenses for the tax year in question.
+When I did it myself, it usually took me about an hour once a year and it’s really just answering a series of questions about your business (AKA your blog) and giving the figures for your income and expenses for the tax year in question.
 If you’ve done good job of keeping track of your blog’s finances all through the year, it’s really nothing to be daunted by.

 Don’t forget to save for tax!